The 3 Major Classroom Management Problems

 • Teacher anxiety is another teacher factor that causes classroom management problems.
 This problem is often common among new teachers.
 Most new teachers struggle to maintain their confidence in the classroom.
 This causes anxiety disorders such as the feeling of nervousness, panic, hyperventilation, and trembling.
 The feeling of anxiety by the teacher instigates students to engage in disruptive, disrespectful, and defiant behaviors since they know their teacher is not confident enough to stand firm with his/her orders and requests.

 • Inability to deal with unexpected situations by teachers also increases the incidence of disciplinary problems in class.
 Unforeseen issues do arise in the classroom and every teacher must be prepared to deal with them appropriately.
 This often requires experience and technique to be properly dealt with.
 New teachers do have problems dealing with unexpected situations.
-For example, in my second month as a teacher, a student collapsed in the middle of classroom activity.
+For example, in my second month as a teacher, a student collapsed in the middle of a classroom activity.
 This left me in a bad mood and I struggled to manage the class afterward.
 This gave some of the students the chance to misbehave.

-Suggested Ways to Deal with Teacher-Based Problems: The teacher can solve some of these problems by doing some of the following;
+The teacher can solve some of these problems by doing some of the following;

 • Make efforts to understand and select teaching techniques and tools that are appropriate to the nature of your students and the subject to be taught.
-For example, learn how to give effective commands and warnings, managing transitions, learn to manage flare-ups and tantrums effectively, and others.
+For example, learn how to give effective commands and warnings, manage transitions, learn to manage flare-ups and tantrums effectively, and others.

 • Prepare yourself psychologically to remain calm when approaching defiant students and unexpected situations.
 For example, prepare in advance knowing that dealing with classroom problems may escalate.
 When that happens, you are already ready with your tools to deal with it.
 This puts you in control without any emotion attached.
 Also, it pays to ignore some disruptive behaviors of students.